 - Competence means the proven ability to use knowledge, skills and personal, social and methodological abilities in work or study situations and in professional and/or personal development.
 In the context of the EQF, competence is described in terms of responsibility and autonomy.

-The candidate knows:
+The candidate will know:

 - The history of mountain biking and the evolution of mountain biking facilities